Rear Delt Cable Fly: Muscle Worked, Tips & Alternate

 • You should aim to complete 3-4 sets of 10-12 reps of the cable rear delt fly.

-• As you become more comfortable with the form, feel free to change your set and rep ranges to challenge yourself.
+• As you become more comfortable with the form, change your set and rep ranges to challenge yourself.

 Rear Delt Cable Fly Variations

 Above, we dissected the traditional variation of the cable rear delt fly.
-This fly version is what is usually seen and is an excellent back and shoulder exercise in its own right.
+This fly version is usually seen and is an excellent back and shoulder exercise in its own right.

 Bent over Cable Raise

-2. Raise your hands upward in an arc to shoulder level, such that the cables cross over.
+4. Raise your hands upward in an arc to shoulder level so the cables cross over.

 • Pull slowly so that you have total control of the weight.